haskell/containers/docs/sequence.rst

 -------------

-The best way to serialize and deserialize sequences is to use one of the many libraries which already supports serializing sequences. `binary
+The best way to serialize and deserialize sequences is to use one of the many libraries which already support serializing sequences. `binary
 <https://hackage.haskell.org/package/binary>`_, `cereal
 <https://hackage.haskell.org/package/cereal>`_, and `store
 <https://hackage.haskell.org/package/store>`_ are some common libraries that